The Life of a Digital Nomad

 51. Take up a new hobby

 Nothing kills friendships and romances faster than boredom.
 Don’t let things stagnate.
-Pick up a new hobby that you’re both interested in every now and then.
+Pick up a new hobby that you’re both interested in now and then.
 Challenge one another to perfect your skills, and reap the benefits of growing together.

 52. Do something nice “just because”

 A great surprise requires thoughtfulness.
 It can be as simple as showing up with a cup of coffee or picking up your partner’s favorite treat on your way home.
-Send your mother a bouquet of flowers at random, or offer to help your friend with a project.
+Send your mother a bouquet at random, or offer to help your friend with a project.
 You’ll make their day and show them how much you care.

 53. Relax together

 It’s not necessary to turn every moment together into an elaborate outing.
-Friendships and romantic relationships with staying power are those which can thrive in everyday situations.
+Friendships and romantic relationships with staying power are those that can thrive in everyday situations.
 Learn to love watching TV together, going for walks, or sharing simple meals.

 54. Take time for yourselves

-Even the closest couples and friends need time to explore their individual interests.
+Even the closest couples and friends need time to explore their interests.
 You don’t have to like the same things to get along.
 Your individuality is likely part of what drew you to one another.
 Make sure that you and your loved ones get time to nourish their talents and interests.

 Texting and calling 24/7 isn’t a healthy habit, but touching base is great for a romantic relationship.
 For friends and family, it isn’t necessary to send a message every day, but connecting periodically gives you a chance to share your lives.